 - there is little risk that you will need to go back to hospital under the Mental Health Act, and

 - you need the local authority to decide where you should live.

-Guardianship does not give anyone the right to treat you if you don’t agree to it.
+Guardianship doesn’t give anyone the right to treat you if you don’t agree to it.

 What support will I get in the community if I am under a community treatment order?

-CPA means that you will get a care coordinator and a care plan.
-Your care coordinator has to:
+CPA means that you will get a care plan and a care coordinator.
+Your care needs will be written on your care plan.
+Your care coordinator must: